 1897: Birthdate of Aneurin Bevan the British Foreign Minister in the Labor Government of Clement Atlee.
 Much to the dismay of Zionist leaders, the Laborite government elected in 1945 opposed the creation of the Jewish state.
 Displaying that uniquely understated form of British anti-Semitism, when talking about the plight of Jewish Displaced Persons, said that the Jews were always “pushing their way to the head of the cue” instead of patiently waiting their turn.

-1897: Rabbi Taubenhaus of the State Street Synagogue will officiate at the funeral of Mrs. Marion Levy a long time member of the Hebrew Benevolent Society and the Hebrew Orphan Asylum.
-She was the widow of A.S.
+1897: Today, Rabbi Taubenhaus of the State Street Synagogue is scheduled to officiate at the funeral of Mrs. Marion Levy a long time member of the Hebrew Benevolent Society and the Hebrew Orphan Asylum who was the widow of A.S.
 Levy and the mother of Bella Levy.

-1897: When Mathieu Dreyfus, the brother of imprisoned Captain Dreyfus “denounced Esterhazy”today he responded by saying that “Captain Dreyfus had forged his handrwriting”
+1897: When Mathieu Dreyfus, the brother of imprisoned Captain Dreyfus “denounced Esterhazy” today he responded by saying that “Captain Dreyfus had forged his handwriting”

 1898: The demolition of the building on Clinton Street occupied by Ohab Zedek has been temporarily stopped which will give the congregants time to raise enough money to save the structure.